-When the incumbent retired, the USPS notified the APWU of its intent to revert the vacant Information Clerk duty assignment.
-Less than two weeks after the job was reverted, management placed an injured employee into the assignment.
-Some three months later, a Relief Window Distribution Clerk duty assignment was posted, which listed "Relief Information Clerk" as one of its duties.
+When the incumbent retired, the USPS notified APWU of their intent to revert the vacant Information Clerk duty assignment.
+Less than 2 weeks after the job was reverted placed an injured employee into the assignment.
+Some 3 months later a Relief Window Distribution Clerk duty assignment was posted including "Relief Information Clerk" as one of its duties.
 The Arbitrator said (at Pages 12-15):